 Trader Sam’s Grotto – A unique tiki bar experience with delicious drinks and interactive elements for you to enjoy.

 Carriage Ride at Port New Orleans – If you are looking for a romantic idea for your honeymoon or anniversary, consider taking a horse-drawn carriage around the Resort for only $55.00.

 Water sports – A the Contemporary Resort, they offer Parasailing and hang gliding!

 If you have a car:

-Beach– We stopped into several beaches to watch the surfers and collect sea shells.
-We had so much fun looking for sea shells the first day, that we actually went back for a second day of fun!
-Stay for a beautiful sunset, but be aware that it can get a little chilly at night.
+Beach– We stopped into several beaches to watch the surfers and collect seashells.
+We had so much fun looking for seashells the first day, that we actually went back for the second day of fun!
+Stay for a beautiful sunset but be aware that it can get a little chilly at night.

 To save some money you may want to consider:

-What’s you favorite thing to do with for rest day at Disney World?
+What’s your favorite thing to do with for rest day at Disney World?